 Recap: Split up into 2 teams (Reds and Greens), each squad was challenged with creating 3 pasta dishes: 1 lasagna, 1 seafood, and 1 vegetarian.
 The Greens made a veggie lasagna, which, according to Guido Barilla, was “delicato”.
 He also said something to the effect that the dish was not the usual italian flavors, but I sure do hope he didn’t mean that it was gay*.
 This dish was the only one that didn’t make the cut for his tastebuds.
 Each to his own.

-*I’m poking fun at the brouhaha in September 2013 when Guido Barilla stated on an italian radio interview that homosexual families will never feature in Barilla tv ads.
+*I’m poking fun at a brouhaha in September 2013 when during a radio interview, Guido Barilla stated that homosexual families will never feature in Barilla tv ads.
 You can read an english translation on snopes.
 Mr. Barilla did issue apologies in italian and english.

 Green Team’s vegetable lasagna

-I couldn’t find any recipe to link so I came up with this by way of pressing the ►► and ◄◄ buttons like any dedicated reality show junkie.
-All I know is that it has zucchini, peas, mint, bechamel sauce and lasagna sheets.
+There’s no recipe link but I do know that it has zucchini, peas, mint, bechamel and lasagna sheets.
 I added parmigiano because I, too, don’t like my pasta troppo delicata.
 Recipe serves 2.

 4 lasagna sheets